Store Hours

 Protect Your Garden With Mulch

-Finish it all off with mulch and compost.
-Mulch controls weeds and keeps the soil moist.
+Finish off your garden with mulch and compost.
+Mulch keeps your soil moist and controls weeds.
 Compost enriches the soil so your garden can grow even better.
 It may help foster stronger and larger plants that bear more flowers and fruit.
 Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your Riverton Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Riverton Garden Center, online, or on our mobile app.
 Let's get growing together.

 135 E 11400 South